griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 }
 ```

-A module is a way to extend a dialect with extra grammar for types and resolvers for functions etc.
+A module is a way to extend a dialect with extra grammar for new types and syntax.

+It can be as simple as a new type resolver implementation to declare functions but also more complicated type resolution of grammar rules.

-The module is a released as jar file that is developed in a similar way to a dialect.
+The module can be used from a local gradle module or released as a jar dependency.

 A module could be as simple as adding some missing functions that you need to a new TypeResolver implementation.